John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.
 Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.

+9/11/21 - Worked on Day 8 some more today.
+I built a prime number app to determine if a number is a prime number then started work on the main challenge problem of building a cipher.
+I was able look up how to find the position of a list item and use it to shift each letter in a word the appropriate amount and print out the new word.
+Hope to finish my cipher tomorrow.

 9/10/21 - Built an app that calculated the amount of paint cans required to paint a given wall and use the math roundup function.
 Defined a function with 3 inputs to use with it.
 Worked.
 More time tomarrow to make progress.

 9/8/21 - Last night I was helping my daughter with geometry and it sounded a lot like coding.
 We were working with conditional statements and reformatting sentences and such.
 Tonight I moved onto Day 8 which will end with a Cipher program.
 I listened to several videos about using functions with inputs and the difference in parameters and arguments.
 I would have kept going but I felt my head nodding off so I quit before I stopped retaining info.